andrey-mokhov/graphql-php/docs/en/spiral/enum-type.md

         <td valign="top"><code>deprecationReason</code></td>
         <td valign="top"><code>string</code></td>
         <td valign="top">
-            If the parameter is specified, then in the GraphQL schema this value will be marked as obsolete.
+            If the parameter is specified, then in the GraphQL schema this value will be marked as deprecated.
 As the reason will be indicated by the value of this parameter.
 If the parameter is not specified, but in docBlock php values ​​contain the <code>@deprecated</code> tag, then the comment of this tag will be used.
         </td>